jethrocarr/howalarming/README.md

 | police        | Trigger the panic alarm (for police)              |

+# Application Security

+There's no security/authentication between the components.
+The intention of this design is that you run all the applications on a small embedded dedicated alarm computer (like a Raspberry Pi) or on some VM/container where only trusted applications will be present and able to talk to the beanstalkd service.
+The beanstalkd instance should NEVER be listening on a network reachable port, make sure you always run it on localhost only.

+All security/validation/encryption should take place in your alarm consumers which take actions with the various events triggered.
+Some are easy, if you're doing purely push-only (eg trigger an SMS) the security is simple, but if you're accepting commands from an HTTP endpoint or app, you need to think carefully about user validation and potentially command/input validation as well.

 # About

 Written by Jethro Carr primarily to support an Envisalink EVL-4 with a DSC PowerSeries alarm, however the design should make it adaptable for other system in future.

-Credit to dumbo25 for the original Envisalink code at (https://github.com/dumbo25/ev3_cmd) which has formed the base of the Envisalink integration.
+Credit to @dumbo25 for the original Envisalink code at https://github.com/dumbo25/ev3_cmd which has formed the base of the Envisalink integration in `envisalinkd.py`

+Pull requests including docs, bug fixes, new alarm support, new alarm consumers, etc always welcome.

 # License